The Trinity Challenge

 Dame Sally Davies, DBE FRS (Chair)

 Master of Trinity College Cambridge and first woman to hold the post.
 Former Chief Medical Officer for England (2011-2019) and UK Government's Special Envoy on AMR since 2019.
-Dame Sally stated at the launch: “Others talked, we took action” and emphasized that “The Trinity Challenge is committed to delivering for people, not profit.”
+Dame Sally stated at the launch: “Others talked, we took action” and emphasised that “The Trinity Challenge is committed to delivering for people, not profit.”

 Sally Bridgeland